We Recommend FuelRods for Disney Trips

 Where are FuelRod Boxes at Disney World?

-The FuelRod boxes have moved (or been removed) a few times this year.
+The FuelRod boxes move or get removed every so often.
 You can use the Disney World app (My Disney Experience) to find the boxes, but it’s a bit of a journey.

 You’ll need to go to the navigation page, then to “Guest Services,” then open the list, and then scroll to “Portable Phone Charging System Kiosks” to see where Fuel Rod stations (boxes / kiosks / whatever your word is) are located.
 Use the arrows on the below gallery for every step.